maldoinc/wireup/docs/pages/integrations/starlette/index.md

     ---

-    Wireup is framework-agnostic, allowing you to share your service layer across web applications and other interfaces, such as CLIs.
+    Wireup is framework-agnostic, allowing the service layer to be shared across web applications and other interfaces, such as CLIs.
 </div>

 ### Setting Up the Integration

-To set up the integration, use the `wireup.integration.starlette.setup` function.
+First, [create an async container](../../container.md#async) with your service modules:

 ```python
 from starlette.applications import Starlette